exporl/auditory-eeg-challenge-2024-code/README.md

 # Auditory-eeg-challenge-2023-code
 - Task1: match-mismatch
-    * Script to create speech features and split data to train, validaiton, and test
+    * Script to create speech features and split data to train, validation, and test sets
     * Script that trains and evaluate the baseline dilated convolutional model
     * Scripts for the baseline model, creation of speech envelope, and mel spectrogram

 -  Task2: regression (reconstructing envelope from EEG)
     * Script to create speech envelope
     * Script that trains and evaluates a linear baseline model